KamwooLee/R-samples/README.md

 # Exploratory Data Analysis

 ### [Analysis of Infant Mortality in Developing Countries](codes/Analysis_of_Infant_Mortality_in_Developing_Countries.R)
- * Data: 8 development datasets from the World Bank (aggregated survey data from 217 countries between 2000 and 2015)
+ * Data: 8 development datasets from the World Bank (from 217 countries between 2000 and 2015)
    * Infant mortality rate
    * Poverty headcount ratio at 1.90 a day
    * Rural poverty gap at national poverty lines